#User-Agent

 A lot more documentation and examples by many different authors can be found in the mojo.js wiki.

-If you have any questions the documentation might not yet answer, don't hesitate to ask in the Forum, on IRC, or Matrix.
+If you have any questions the documentation might not yet answer, don't hesitate to ask in the Forum, or on IRC.